Wilberforce University: World War II and split from College of Education and Industrial Arts: 1939-1947

 Wesley had amiable relations with both WU's AME Church backed board and its government appointed state board during the first two years of his presidency.
 This changed in August 1944 when a group of AME Church bishops decided they wanted to replace him with WU's former president D. Ormonde Walker.
 A vote of the AME backed board approved this decision under Wesley's protest.
 Walker had originally agreed to return as president, but was unaware of the politics of the situation.
 When Walker learned about Wesley's objections, he contacted WU's board and told them he would no longer accept the offer.

 Wesley remained as president, but his relationship the AME backed board had soured.
 His attempted firing by the AME board alarmed Ohio's politicians, and Senate Bill 293 was drafted in 1945 in the Ohio legislature in response to events of 1944.
 This proposed bill placed the hiring and firing of WU's president solely under the control of the board appointed by the governor of Ohio and eliminated the AME Church's control over that post.
 The bill became a contentious issue in the media; with papers taking sides with either the AME Church or the government of Ohio.
 Some paper's accused Wesley of courting political patronage and accused the state of Ohio of trying to arrest control of WU.

 An attempt was made to smooth over the administrative tensions and end the power play by forming a Joint Executive Committee (JEC) that would oversee matters that were shared by the CLA and CEIA.
 This attempt ultimately failed when the AME backed board decided to unilaterally fire Wesley on June 9, 1947.
 The consequences of this act led to the state-backed WU board to vote that the AME board had enacted a "breach of agreement", and the state-backed WU board filed an injunction in the courts to prevent Wesley's dismissal.
 A series of court proceedings followed, which ultimately upheld the firing of Wesley but also led to the state legally being allowed to remove the CEIA from WU and create its own separate institution at Wilberforce.

 On September 9, 1947 the CEIA officially separated from WU and became its own college titled the "College of Education and Industrial Arts at Wilberforce, Greene County, Ohio".
-The official name was not often used in common speach, and the school colloquially was referred to as the State College of Education or Wilberforce State College.
+The official name was not often used in common speech, and the school colloquially was referred to as the State College of Education or Wilberforce State College.
 Wesley was appointed this school's first president, and remained in that post for two decades.
 It was renamed as Central State College in 1951.
 With further development of programs and departments, in 1965 it achieved university status as Central State University.